artbred/cv/Readme.md

 ## What data do I collect?

-- For each request to the API (/score, /download) I store utm_campaign and utm_source
+- I store the fact of querying API and utm_params (if any)

 - I keep the text of user entered position and the similarity score (no utm's or ip)

 - Downloads for each cv with utm's (so I can evaluate conversions)

-- For the website I use [simple analytics](https://www.simpleanalytics.com)
+- For the website analytics I use [simple analytics](https://www.simpleanalytics.com)

 ## Analytics

 [View analytics dashboard](https://analytics.artbred.io)